Admission to Graduate Study

 A second master’s degree may be earned by completing all degree requirements for the second degree.
 If required courses for the second degree have been completed in the first degree, appropriate course substitutions will be approved by the advisor to complete the required number of graduate credit hours required for the second degree.

 The student must complete all applicable general requirements as well as those outlined for degree programs and pass the comprehensive assessment requirement.

 The student must have been admitted to candidacy, and he or she must have been recommended for graduation in the prescribed manner.
 Recommendations for award of the graduate degrees originate with the Graduate Council, and are acted upon by the President and the Board of Regents.

-At the beginning of the last trimester of enrollment, the degree candidate must complete a Final Application for Comprehensive Assessment and Graduate Degree (available online).
+At the beginning of the last trimester of enrollment, the degree candidate must complete a Final Application for Graduate Degree (available online).
 The graduation fee (see “Fees and Costs”) is assessed whether or not the student plans to participate in commencement exercises.

-Information regarding commencement exercises and ordering of cap, gown, and hood will be sent from the Registrar’s Office.
+Information regarding commencement exercises and ordering of cap, gown, and hood will be sent to your University email account.

 Courses not required for the master’s or specialist degree that show an in-progress (IP) grade at the time of the degree conferral will not hinder the degree conferral.
 However, when completed and graded, those courses will be reflected within the time frame of the degree, causing the hours to count as part of the degree.